gh0stless/SID-object/README.md

 - copy the appropriate DLL into the program directory of Max

-- study the attached Max patchs for the feature learning and reference page
+- study the attached Max patches and reference page for feature learning

 versions history
 ----------------